bpetermann/py-maze-solver/README.md

 ## Python Maze Solver

-- Draw a random labyrinth with tinkter and solve it recursively
+- Draw a random maze with tinkter and solve it recursively
 - Second Python project as part of the boot.dev curriculum

 ### Getting started